Keep Important Papers on Your Person…

 Related: More Waterproof Bags

-Why do I use a SEE™ Waterproof Neck Pouch for Sea Doo, jet ski or waverunner PWC riding?
-The problem it solves is how to safely carry my important ID, PWC papers, money and credit cards on a Sea Doo tour, while keeping them dry, handy and secure.
+Why do I use a SEE™ Waterproof Neck Pouch for Sea Doo, jet ski or waverunner PWC adventures?
+The problem it solves is how to safely carry my important ID, PWC papers, money and credit cards on a Sea Doo tour to keep them dry, handy and secure.

 Waterproof Neck Pouch Trial and Error